grafana/tempo/docs/sources/tempo/operations/multitenancy.md

        httpHeaderValue1: 'foo-bar-baz'
    ```

-1. Enable multi-tenancy on Tempo backend, set the following configuration value on all Tempo components:
+1. Enable multi-tenancy on the Tempo backend by setting the following configuration value on all Tempo components:

    ```
    multitenancy_enabled: true